 Confocal microscope image of cerebellar Purkinje cells.
 Stained with tdTomato, they appear golden!
 Image courtesy of National Institute on Alcohol…

-Synaptic Update Wow, what a fascinating take on the synapse!
-Compare these two images of the active zone of a…
+Synaptic Update Here’s a fascinating take on the synapse.
+Compare these two images of the active zone of a synapse. …

 Amazing Plan to Neutralise the Bad Guys in Alzheimer’s Disease